onedata/onedata-documentation/doc/provider_installation.md

 ## Services Installation

-In order to install **oneprovider** service, you need a (virtual) machine with one of supported operating systems installed.
+In order to install Oneprovider service, you need a (virtual) machine with one of supported operating systems installed.
 Currently **oneprovider** can be installed using RPM packages on:
 * Scientific Linux 6.x
 * CentoOS 7.x